 Before applying for a Leave of Absence

-Before you apply for a Leave of Absence, you should make sure that you get as much advice as you can from an appropriate staff member e.g. your Programme Office (for UG students), your School Office (for GT and GR students), your Student Adviser or the Student Desk.
+Before you apply for a Leave of Absence, you should make sure that you get as much advice as you can from an appropriate staff member e.g. your College/School Office, your Student Adviser or the Student Desk.
 You should also make sure to read the UCD Leave of Absence Policy and familiarise yourself with all the implications of this request.

 Applying for a Leave of Absence

 Apply for a Leave of Absence before the start of the requested Leave of Absence period.
 Retrospective applications will only be approved in extenuating circumstances.
-If you are applying for retrospective Leave of Absence talk to your Programme Office or your School Office.
+If you are applying for retrospective Leave of Absence talk to your College/School Office.

 You can now apply for a Leave of Absence through SISWeb.